 What we don’t: They don’t hold up well to frequent wear.

-Quality travel pants are a dime a dozen in 2024, and it’s hard to stand out in such a competitive market.
+Quality travel pants are a dime a dozen, and it’s hard to stand out in such a competitive market.
 The North Face’s Aphrodite 2.0 stakes its claim with a hard-to-beat mix of comfort, style, and price.
-For around $10 to $20 less than most competitors, the Aphrodite 2.0 is good-looking with a classic but flattering straight-leg design and chic shirred detailing along the legs.
+For notably less than most competitors, the Aphrodite 2.0 is good-looking with a classic but flattering straight-leg design and chic, shirred detailing along the legs.
 We also like the plush, rib-knit waistband, which feels great underneath a hipbelt (although the external drawstring can get in the way at times) and offers a nice balance between comfort and security.
 Finally, drawcords at each ankle give you the option of wearing the pant with a slight flare, cinched above your feet, or pulled up around your calves capri-style (bonus: TNF offers plus sizes, too).

 Our biggest gripe with the TNF Aphrodite 2.0 is the lack of durability: Our pair shows a lot of pilling after about a year of use, and the shirring on the legs has gotten noticeably tighter with regular laundering.
-The ankle cinch also has a noticeably cheap feel—it’s just a piece of thin elastic that you pull out and tie on a bight—and the heat transfer logo on the back of our pair has worn off completely.
-And durability aside, we wish The North Face had included more than one zippered pocket for easier access to valuables and documents while traveling.
-But you’d be hard-pressed to find better comfort and breathability for the price, and the modern styling is the cherry on top.
+The ankle cinch also has a bit of a cheap feel—it’s just a piece of thin elastic that you pull out and tie on a bight—and the heat transfer logo on the back of our pair has worn off completely.
+Durability aside, we also wish The North Face had included more than one zippered pocket for easier access to valuables and documents while traveling.
+But it's tricky to find this level of comfort and breathability for the price, and the modern styling is the cherry on top.
+The Aphrodite is very similar to the Prana Koen above, just not quite as refined.
+If you can spend up a little bit, the Koen is the nicer of the two.

 See the The North Face Aphrodite 2.0